ethereum/annotated-spec/phase0/fork-choice.md

     latest_messages: Dict[ValidatorIndex, LatestMessage] = field(default_factory=dict)
 ```

-The member's variables here are as follows:
+The member variables here are as follows:

 * `time`: the current time
 * `genesis_time`: the time of the genesis block of the chain